Chapter 4 : I love you too, honey

 “Because I didn’t have the guts to tell them that I had ruined things with us,” James admitted, not looking up at her.

 Amelia let out an annoyed cry, “But no one knew.
 How is that even possible?
 You and your cousins are close, how have you not told them?
 How did it not slip out?”

 James coughed slightly before he sat up straight.
 “If I’m perfectly honest, I haven’t seen much of them since we broke up.
 I’ve just been hiding away on my own, or claiming that both you and I were busy.”
 He fiddled with the cover he was sitting on, still not looking up at her; he gave a shrug as he continued.

 “It just came out one day when I was tired of them asking when we were going to go over to see them and I told them that me and you had plans.
-It just escalated from then on and I just lied more.”
+It just escalated since then on and I just lied more.”

 Amelia rolled her eyes at her husband; they had yet to get divorced.
 Now that James had got back in touch with her, she was going to tell him after this weekend that she wanted proceedings started.
 “You should have told them.
 They’re going to be so annoyed at both of us for lying to them once this is all over.”

 “I’ll take all of the blame, don’t worry.”
 James admitted finally looking up at her.

 “Damn straight you will,” Amelia shot out annoyed as she crossed her arms, “I just can’t believe it.
 You haven’t even told your parents.
 My parents knew a few days after it happened; my brother knew the day I kicked you out.”